GordoNice/fitsgeo/docs/user_guide.rst

 	:lines: 18-40
 	:language: python

-On each step we define one more sphere with hat: surface and cell objects for each of them.
+On each iteration we define one more sphere with hat: surface and cell objects for each of them.
 Parameters for every new hat are set according to sphere parameters.

-The rest part of the code defines last cell objects for void and “outer void”, draws all surfaces and exports sections to PHITS input.
+The rest part of the code (lines **42--62**) defines last cell objects for void and “outer void”, draws all surfaces and exports sections to PHITS input, just like it was done in the examples discussed previously.
 Similarly, we can easily create more repeating objects depending on our needs.

-Full PHITS input file and Visualization of geometry via ANGEL are below.
-The highlighted part of code --- exported sections from FitsGeo.
+Full PHITS input file and visualization of geometry via ANGEL are shown below.
+The highlighted part of the code --- exported sections from FitsGeo.

 .. toggle-header::
 	:header: **Example 2(a): PHITS input**